If you plan to move to the USA and want to learn how to get an L1A Visa, this blog post is exactly what you are looking for.

 - The company must have a US branch office for at least one year.

-What is the first step getting the L-1A Visa?
+What is the first step in getting the L-1A Visa?

-It was with this form that everything started, but unfortunately, it is not simply a paper that must be filled and sent, you need the support of a good immigration lawyer to start the process.
+Everything started with this form, but unfortunately, it is not simply a paper that must be filled and sent.
+You need the support of a good immigration lawyer to start the process.

-In my case, I started to call different immigration lawyers in Brazil to find out how to start the process and I heard people with different versions of how I should proceed (that was a nightmare).
+In my case, I started to call different immigration lawyers in Brazil to find out how to begin the process, and I heard people with other versions of how I should proceed (that was a nightmare).

 Lawyer costs, fees, and documents varied so much that I was completely lost on how to proceed and which immigration lawyer I should use.